OCaml Style Guide for Functional Programming in Software Engineering

 2. Each line of code should be of reasonable length.
 Traditionally this meant that each line had a max length of 80 columns, but this rule has become less relevant with modern displays.
 What is not acceptable are massive lines of 200+ columns or more that are either painful to side-scroll or are unreadable thanks to text wrapping.

 3. Your functions should be short - a reader will either glaze over at an overly long function or be utterly confused from having to keep track of all the moving parts.
-A good rule of thumb is that you should break up a function if it’s longer than the height of your screen.
 Functions in good functional code often outsource tasks to helper functions that each perform a single, specific, and easy to understand task.
-(Note: you can get away with a longer function if it’s conceptually simple, such as a match statement with many short cases.)
+(Note: you can get away with a longer function if it’s conceptually simple, such as a match statement with very many short cases.)

-4. Your functions should not have an excessive number of arguments - functions with five arguments are okay, seven arguments is a reasonable limit, and ten arguments is really pushing it.
-If you have a ton of function arguments, consider using a record.
+4. Your functions should not have an excessive number of arguments - functions with five arguments are okay, seven arguments is a bit too much, and ten arguments is beyond reason.
+If you have a ton of function arguments, look for packages of related argumenrts and consider packaging them up aas a new record type.
 (This also applies to the length of tuples being passed into functions; see the “Miscellaneous” section.)
-Additionally, for functions with more than a couple arguments consider using named arguments (the ~f:... in function definitions and uses): they make clear what the argument is at the function call site.
+Additionally, for functions with more than a couple arguments use named arguments (the ~f:... in function definitions and uses) to keep things straight.

 5. Do not duplicate code.
 Functions that share functionality should have that code split off into a helper function that both can call, for example; if you wish to later fix that code, you’d only have to do it once and not twice.
 That said, avoiding code duplication is sometimes either impossible or not worth it, so (like most things in this guide) use your best judgement.